Toroidal Cartesian Products Where One Factor is 3-Connected: The genus of

-Suppose $|F| = 14$ and $f_3 = 5$, $f_4 = 8$, and $f_5 =1$.
+Suppose $f_3 = 5$, $f_4 = 8$, and $f_5 =1$.
 The two types of pentagons ($p_1$ and $p_2$ described earlier in this section) each bound two edges coming from either $E_1$ or $E_2$.
 As a result, we must then have seven mixed quadrilaterals in this embedding to make sure each edge in $E_1 \cup E_2$ borders exactly two faces.
 This leaves one quadrilateral and five triangles to complete the embedding.
 Since each mixed quadrilateral is incident to an edge in $K^2$ and a pentagon is incident to either one or two edges in $K^2$, either four or three more (not necessarily distinct) edges in $K^2$ must be incident to the other faces in this embedding.
 By Lemma \ref{lem:trianglelimits} and $f_3 =5$, either one or two triangles are incident to only edges in $K^2$.
-Having two triangles contained in $K^2$ results in some edge in $K^2$ having at least three faces incident to it, which is a contradiction.
-Having only one triangle contained in $K^2$ results in some edge in $K^2$ having only one face incident to it, which is a contradiction.
-The only other possibility is that one triangle and the one (non-mixed) quadrilateral are incident to edges in $K^2$, but this would again result in some edge of $K^2$ having three faces incident to it.
+Having two triangles bordered by edges in $K^2$ results in some edge in $K^2$ having at least three faces incident to it, which is a contradiction.
+So, suppose there is only one triangle bordered by edges in $K^2$, and so, each outer $K_4$ is bordered by two triangles.
+In this case, a $p_2$ pentagon must occur to make sure each edge of $K^2$ is bordered by exactly two faces.
+This also means the one remaining quadrilateral must be incident to only edges in a single outer $K_4$, say $K^1$.
+Then some edge in $K^1$ has three faces incident to it.
 Thus, an embedding of $G$ with $f_3 = 5$, $f_4 = 8$, and $f_5 =1$ is not possible.

 Suppose $f_3 = 6$, $f_4 = 6$, and $f_5 = 2$.
 By Lemma \ref{lem:trianglelimits}, each $K_4$ fiber contains exactly two triangles.
 Note that, each pentagon borders a pair of edges in either $E_1$ or $E_2$.
 Thus, all six quadrilaterals must be mixed quadrilaterals in order to make sure each edge in $E_1 \cup E_2$ borders exactly two faces.
 Each mixed quadrilateral borders exactly one edge in $K^2$, each pentagon borders either one or two edges in $K^2$, and there are two triangles bordering a total of six edges in $K^2$.
 As a result, a minimum of $14$ edges in $K^2$ are bordered by faces, which forces some edge in $K^2$ to border at least three faces, providing a contradiction.